jgrobstein/nopass/readme.md

 #### Build for production

-To generate a production bundle of your project run `npm run build`, your build will be created in a `dist` directory.
+To generate a production bundle of your project run `npm run build`, your build will be created in a `build` directory and packaged in a `zip` archive in the project root.

 ## License